 Google’s double click for publishers is a free ad server program which allows bloggers to sell ads on their blogs.
 If you need to make some money while using AdSense, you can sign up for DFP.

 - Create your own ad space which you want to sell.

 - Deliver ads and get paid.

 The way this works with AdSense is that you create an ad space on your DFP account and set it up for selling.
-It will take some time to attract advertisers, and of course you don’t want the ad space to remain vacant because then you won’t earn anything.
-So you can link your AdSense account with your DFP account, and as a result the spaces which are not yet used will be showing AdSense ads until someone buys those spaces.
+Understandably, it will take some time to attract advertisers, and at the same time, you wouldn’t want the ad space to remain vacant because you won’t earn anything.
+Therefore, to avoid such a situation, you can link your AdSense account with your DFP account, and as a result, the unused spaces will display AdSense ads until someone buys it.

 Make your ads responsive

 The responsive website interface is the trend nowadays as more and more people are browsing the internet through their phones and tablets.
 The problem is that if the screen width is less than the ad unit, the ad will not display.
 So if you have placed an ad unit of 728×90, this unit will not be shown on screens with a width less than 728px.